-Music (BM-No Concentration) Program Information The Bachelor of Music degree is for students who want a professional degree in music with the flexibility to pursue numerous areas of specialty.
-Bachelor of Music students have available credits to either pursue a musicarea concentration or to double major.
-These options uniquely prepare students for professional careers in the field of music, such as performance, music education, music business, non-profit work, or church musician, to name a few.
+Music Education (BM Concentration) Program Information The Bachelor of Music degree with a concentration in music education prepares students for teacher licensure through the Wisconsin Department of Public Instruction.
+Students are certified to teach K-12 general music, 6-12 choral music, and receive instrumental instruction in compliance with the state rule requiring broad preparedness in music.
+Viterbo University has active student chapters in the National Association for Music Education, National Association of Teachers of Singing, and the American Choral Directors Association and a near 100% placement rate for its graduates.
 The program is accredited by the National Association of Schools of Music.
 Policy All music majors are required to attend the weekly music department forum every semester in which they are enrolled except for semesters they are registered for MUSC 425 or 429.
 All music majors are required to register for MUSC 137/337 (Concert Choir) every semester in which they are enrolled except for semesters they are registered for MUSC 425 or 429.
 All music majors must register for a piano class, aural skills class, and music theory class each semester until all sequences are successfully completed.
 Music majors who have not completed all levels of Piano Proficiency, Aural Skills, and Music Theory by the end of their sixth semester of full-time study in music must petition the music department to continue as a music major.
-100-level ensembles and applied lessons courses are for freshmen and sophomore standing and 300-level ensembles and applied lessons courses are for junior and senior standing Music Majors taking MUVO 171/371 must concurrently be registered for MUVO 172/372 An applied lesson fee is charged for each credit of applied lessons - see Tuition and Fees Learning Outcomes Demonstrate performance skills requisite for artistic self-expression in voice or piano and proficiency in keyboard, sight reading, and conducting Understand and employ the common elements and organizational patterns of music through analysis, arrangement, composition, and improvisation Distinguish the major eras, composers, and genres of music, history, and literature within broad historical, cultural, and stylistic contexts Apply knowledge of current teaching methods, materials, and technology to individual and group instruction in voice or piano Core Curriculum See Core Curriculum section of the Catalog Final Requirements Complete a minimum of 120 college-level credits.
+100-level ensembles and applied lessons courses are for freshmen and sophomore standing and 300-level ensembles and applied lessons courses are for junior and senior standing Music Majors taking MUVO 171/371 must concurrently be registered for MUVO 172/372 Learning Outcomes An applied lesson fee is charged for each credit of applied lessons - see Tuition and Fees Develop literacy of music through analysis, arrangement, composition, and improvisation.
+Distinguish important stylistic trends in music, including western, popular, and world genres.
+Demonstrate performance skills requisite for artistic self expression.
+Apply knowledge of current teaching methods, materials, and technology to musical instruction.
+Core Curriculum See Core Curriculum section of the Catalog Final Requirements Complete a minimum of 120 college-level credits.
 Final Requirements Complete a minimum of 40 upper division credits (300/400).
-Music Education, Major Requirements EDUC 150, 255, 290, 302, 306, 482, MUSC 311, 312, 340, 342, 425, 429, PSYC 310.
+Music Education, Major Requirements EDUC 150, 255, 290, 302, 306, 482, MUSC 311, 312, 340, 342, 425, 429, PSYC 171.
 Music Education, Major Requirements MUSC 105, 106, 107, 151, 152, 205, 206, 207, 237, 238, 251, 265, 327, 328, 365, 420, 453, CNSV 350 or 355, six credits of 171/371 (piano majorsapplied music lessons should include at least two credits of voice), seven semesters of MUSC 137/337, six credits MUVO 172/372 taken concurrently with MUVO-171/371.
 (50 cr voice, 52 cr piano)